 1. Traverse the Central Cross-Island Highway

 This road is the grand classic motorbike trip in Taiwan.
-It starts in Puli, a pretty uninteresting city on the west coast, then takes you right into the middle of the Central Mountain Range, at Hehuanshan, where you cross the range at 3275 meters in Wuling, then ride downhill east into Taroko Gorge all the way to the Pacific Ocean on the other side of the island.
+It starts in Taichung, then Puli, a pretty uninteresting city on the west coast, then takes you right into the middle of the Central Mountain Range, at Hehuanshan, where you cross the range at 3275 meters in Wuling, then ride downhill east into Taroko Gorge all the way to the Pacific Ocean on the other side of the island.
 Most people finish this epic trip in Hualien City, just south of Taroko.

 Bring warm clothes, rain gear, gloves, and make sure you fill your gas tank before crossing the high pass at Wuling.
 You should only do this road trip on a proper, reliable scooter or motorcycle with decent tires and good breaks.